root-project/web/manual/interacting_with_shared_libraries/index.md

 _**Example**_

-The example `$ROOTSYS/tutorials/tree/cernstaff.C` calls a ROOT macro to build a ROOT file, if it does not exist.
+The example {% include tutorial name="cernstaff" %} calls a ROOT macro to build a ROOT file, if it does not exist.

 {% highlight C++ %}
    void cernstaff() {